electron/electron/docs/api/web-contents.md

 ### `webContents.getFocusedWebContents()`

-Returns `WebContents` - The web contents that is focused in this application, otherwise returns `null`.
+Returns `WebContents` | null - The web contents that is focused in this application, otherwise returns `null`.

 ### `webContents.fromId(id)`